davidaknowles/tf_net/README.md

 From the round 2 leaderboard you can see performance is highly competitive for some TFs (e.g. MAX https://www.synapse.org/#!Synapse:syn6131484/wiki/402503) and less so for others (e.g. REST https://www.synapse.org/#!Synapse:syn6131484/wiki/402505).

+The repo is intended to be fully self contained (save dependencies on synapseclient, pysam and pyDNase python packages), including programmatic download of challenge data, pre-processing, model fitting, prediction and submission.

 ### Installation

 You'll need the following python packages: pysam, pyDNase, scikit-learn (for performance metrics), synapseclient (for downloading the data and submitting), numpy, scipy, theano.